CLANNAD has split-second clips in the background of the showcasing girls, which spoil certain future events and backstories.

 The first closing spoils the outcome of the Elric brothers' encounter with Scar, with Al's broken armor and Ed's missing automail arm blatantly shown.
 Also, that scene doesn't even happen until the second opening and closings are in use!

 Meanwhile, Fullmetal Alchemist: Brotherhood's first opening has three shots of Hohenheim, who, in the manga, doesn't really show up for another 10 volumes.
 One of the shots is even Hohenheim as a young slave.
 In their defense, Slave!Hoho is so ambiguous that someone who doesn't already know what it means will probably incorrectly take his appearance as a spoiler that Ed gets his arm back.
+The first opening also shows the alchemy diagram for human transmutation intact, which is a significant plot point much later in the series.
+As with Hohenheim's slavery it's ambiguous enough that it's not a major spoiler.

 The second Brotherhood opening spoils Gluttony's true form, Envy's true form, Ling vs Wrath, and Mustang vs Lust.
 Though the actual Ling vs Wrath is very different from what was shown, and they spoil less than they would have because they aired it with episode 15 instead of episode 14.